Vanlightly/kafka-tlaplus/kafka_data_replication/kraft/kip-966/description/2_replication_algorithm.md

 ## 2.9 Modifying the ISR (and ELR)

-Both the controller and the partition leader can modify the ISR and because both act independently the partition epoch is required to guarantee consistency.
+Both the controller and the partition leader can modify the ISR and because both act independently, the partition epoch is required to guarantee consistency.
 The ELR is only modified by the controller and based solely on the changes made to the ISR.
 The replica leader has no knowledge of the ELR at all.

 The controller is able to shrink the ISR down to empty but is not allowed to expand it (except for moving an ELR member to the ISR when the ISR is empty).
 It is the leader's job to expand the ISR as expansion is based on knowledge of the follower log and the controller knows nothing of this.
 The leader adds a follower to the ISR when the out-of-sync follower has become “in-sync”.